Zvi Hauser: Political career

 Hauser is identified with Conservative right.
 In the run-up to the 21st Knesset elections, Hauser joined Moshe Ya'alon and the Telem Party and was placed 14th on the Blue and White list.
 The party received 35 seats and Hauser entered the 21st Knesset for the first time.

-Currently he is the Chairman of the Foreign affairs and Defense committee, and the Chairman of the Israel-Japan Parliamentary Friendship Group, in the Knesset.
+Currently he is the chairman of the Foreign affairs and Defense committee, and the chairman of the Israel-Japan Parliamentary Friendship Group, in the Knesset.
 On 7 July 2020, Hauser was elected to represent the parliamentary body on the committee to Appoint Judges.

 In March 2020, Hauser and Yoaz Hendel formed their own political faction, Derekh Eretz.
 On 9 December 2020, Hauser and Hendel announced that they will join Gideon Sa'ar's new party, New Hope.
 Hauser was placed eighth on New Hope's list for the 2021 elections, but failed to retain his seat as New Hope only won six seats.

 In June 2021, Hendel became Minister of Communications in Naftali Bennett's government and resigned his Knesset seat under the Norwegian Law.
 Hauser returned to the Knesset as Hendel's replacement.

 On October 20, 2021, he was elected as representative of the Knesset in the committee that nominates candidates for the position of Attorney General, and chairman of the Strategy and Policy Subcommittee in the Foreign Affairs and Security Committee.
 During this Knesset term, he was also appointed Deputy Speaker of the Knesset; Deputy Chairman of the Subcommittee on People Eligible for Citizenship Under the Law of Return and Relations with the Diaspora in the Constitution, Law and Justice Committee; and a member of the Economy Committee.
-He also served in this Knesset term as Chairman of the Lobby for Heritage Sites and National Heritage Properties.
+He also served in this Knesset term as chairman of the Lobby for Heritage Sites and National Heritage Properties.

 In this Knesset, Hauser also served as the chairman of the Israel-Japan Inter-Parliamentary Friendship Association.
 For his work to strengthen the relationship between the countries, he was awarded the Japanese Foreign Minister's decoration for the year 2022—a decoration awarded to "individuals and groups with outstanding achievements in international fields, in order to acknowledge their contributions to the promotion of friendship between Japan and other countries and areas."

 As part of this term, Hauser led the Knesset to adopt the IHRA's working definition of anti-Semitism.

 Personal life

-Hauser was married to Hila Tov and have two sons, including Michael Hauser Tov, who serves as the political correspondent for Gali Tzahal.
-After a decade of marriage, the two were separated.
+Hauser was married to Hila Tov and have two sons, including Michael Hauser Tov, the political correspondent of Haaretz.
+After a decade of marriage, the two divorced.

-His current spouse is a TV producer and IEC spokeswoman, Dalia Bodinger.
+His current spouse is Dalia Bodinger, a vice president of Elbit Systems.

-Hauser is a collector of Israeli items called Israeliana.
+Hauser is a collector of Israeliana.